Josefina Molina: Honours

 An award bearing her name was established by the 58th Sitges Film Festival, in collaboration with the SGAE Foundation.
-The prize includes a cash award of €10,000 and will be presented in 2025 for the Best Fantastic Feature Film Screenplay by a Woman.
+The prize includes a cash award of €10,000 and was presented in 2025 for the Best Fantastic Feature Film Screenplay by a Woman.
 Open to female writers who are members of the SGAE, regardless of nationality, the award recognizes original screenplays for feature-length films in the fantastic genre.